blahosyl/operator-game/README.md

 >This will show the randomly selected operators and/or the correct equation in the console.

+>[!TIP]
+>Only screenshots of features are included in this section.
+For videos of how each feature works, see the [Full testing of functionalities](#full-testing-of-functionalities) section.

 ### Responsivity

 The game is fully responsive for all device emulators available in Chrome Developer tools, and adjusts to narrow viewports including 280 px in width.